 Care Transition Team

 The care transition team consists of care managers and pre-engagement specialists who call patients within one to two days after being discharged from the hospital to ensure transitions are smooth.
 Post-discharge phone calls involve scheduling follow-up appointments, review of discharge instructions, and medication reconciliation and referrals to Continuous Ambulatory Remote Engagement Services (CARES).
 This service is now available to COVID-19 patients as well, allowing them to recover at home with added peace of mind.

 Continuous Ambulatory Remote Engagement Services (CARES)

-Utilizing digital images, inpatients that require a dermatology consult can be seen virtually within 24 hours by a dermatologist.
+Utilizing digital images, inpatients who require a dermatology consult can be seen virtually within 24 hours by a dermatologist.
 This eliminates the need for the patient to be transferred to the LVH–Cedar Crest campus for the same evaluation.